dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 ---
-title: "Tutorial: Handle concurrency with EF Core in an ASP.NET Core MVC web app"
+title: "Tutorial: Handle concurrency - ASP.NET MVC with EF Core"
 description: "This tutorial shows how to handle conflicts when multiple users update the same entity at the same time."
 author: rick-anderson
 ms.author: tdykstra